johnmason27/johnmason-dev/src/posts/creating_your_tech_cv.md

 ### Extras
 Employers are often interested in what you get up to outside of your normal role.
 Share any personal projects your proud of but make sure they're complete projects and not those half finished projects all developers have.
 Add a link to your Github where they can see any other public work you've got, LinkedIn profile or a personal website where you've got something to share.

 Some other topics a potential employeer might be interested in would include publications from yourself, papers published, patents, presentations you've given or involvements you've got in student groups or other groups that could help show off you.
-Especially, any leadership based rolls you may have.
+Especially, any leadership based roles you may have.